358 Veterans Memorial Hwy, Commack, NY 11725 | (631) 543-8336

-I spend about 15 minutes introducing myself and how I work, and getting a "snapshot" of the reasons for your seeking my services.
+I spend some time introducing myself, how I work, and getting a "snapshot" of the reasons for your seeking my services.
 We discuss the limits of confidentiality, how to reach me in an emergency, and how to engage any other persons who may be involved in the treatment process.
-For families, the next 30 minutes are with the parent(s) and child together discussing present as well as any past history.
-The remaining 45 minutes are alone with the individual adult referral, or adolescent, and then with the family together again.

 I spend this session alone with the young adult or the adult client.
 I learn more about how he/she sees the world, thinks and interprets situations, and expresses feelings.
 We also discuss what is valued in life and how to get closer to these values.
 We do an overview of treatment strategies and discuss the personality assessment which will take place during the third session.

-Parents are seen alone, while the youth completes a series of paper-and-pencil questionnaires.
-Adults complete this assessment immediately after a regular session.
+Parents are seen alone, while the youth completes one or more paper-and-pencil questionnaires.
+Adults complete this assessment immediately after their third session.
 Some of these assessments may include one of the Millon Clinical Inventories, the Personal Problems Checklist, the Behavior Assessment Scales – Third edition, or some other relevant surveys or checklists.
 Some of these will have a fee attached and some will not.

 Adult referrals, or family referrals are seen together OR the parent(s) and child are seen separately for a discussion of the outcomes and recommendations based on the sessions we have held.